knightsc/system_policy/README.md

 Then start the Go extension and have it communicate with osqueryi via the extension socket that you retrieved above:

 ```
-./legacy_exec_history -socket /Users/USERNAME/.osquery/shell.em
+./system_policy -socket /Users/USERNAME/.osquery/shell.em
 ```

 Alternatively, you can also autoload your extension when starting an osquery shell:

 ```
-osqueryi --extension ./legacy_exec_history
+osqueryi --extension ./system_policy
 ```

 ## Installing

 Installation of this extension should be similar to any other osquery extension.
 Start by reviewing the [Using Extensions](https://osquery.readthedocs.io/en/stable/deployment/extensions/) guide from the osquery project.

-Essentially you will want to rename the binary to legacy_exec_history.ext (or use the pre-built release version) and put it somewhere on your machine with the correct permissions.
+Essentially you will want to rename the binary to system_policy.ext (or use the pre-built release version) and put it somewhere on your machine with the correct permissions.
 You can then add an entry for this extension in your autoload file.